akshay-na/akshay-na/README.md

 ## &#x270d; Blog & Writing

-Apart from coding, I also maintain a blog - you can find my blogs on [Medium](https://medium.com/@short_saga).
+I am also an avid blogger and content creator.
+If you're curious to explore my writing prowess, I invite you to visit my engaging blog on Medium.
+By visiting [Medium](https://medium.com/@short_saga), you can visit and check out the blogs.

 </br>